ChristopherJones72521/resume/README.md

 #### Space Hugs ( WINNER: 2015 NASA Space Apps - People's Choice Award )
 - Using internet connections and a raspberry pi we can have a user send a message to an astronaut in space, along with a hug
-- A Raspberry Pi wired to an arduino uses servo motors which pull on kevlar threads and create tension, simulating a hug from Earth to space
+- A Raspberry Pi wired to an arduino triggered servo motors which pull on kevlar threads and create tension, simulating a hug from Earth to space

 ## Education